dimi-fn/Various-Data-Science-Scripts/Git/README.md

 **Refresh changes from the remote (original) repository**

 Let's suppose you have already forked a repo, and then submitted a pull request.
 What if you want to submit another pull request at a later time point?
-By that time, the remote repo might have changed, and those changes would not have been applied to your forked repo which would be outdated.
-Hence, in order to refresh those changes before you submit a new pull request use `git fetch`
+By that time, the remote repo might have changed, and those changes would not have been applied to your forked repo which would remain outdated.
+Hence, in order to refresh those changes before you submit a new pull request, use `git fetch`

 * [Getting changes from a remote repository](https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository)